Why Weekly Team Meetings Matter Far More Than Most Leaders Realise

 The Purpose of the Weekly Meeting Inside RhythmOps

 Within the RhythmOps framework, the weekly meeting has one clear purpose: to ensure the team stays on track toward quarterly outcomes by reviewing performance, prioritising actions, and solving issues.
+The meeting should be designed to achieve specific outcomes and facilitate key decisions that drive progress.
 It is not a general conversation.
 It is not a reporting session.
 It is not a chance for everyone to talk.

 A weekly meeting exists to: